oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

                 Do so by precising the flag `--confounds "motion" "scrubs"` to `funconn.py`.
             - [ ] If those modifications are still insufficient, decrease the cut-off frequency until the FC distributions of most subjects are Gaussian centered approximately around zero with a small positive mean.

-        ??? note "Another tweak possible would be to increase the motion censoring threshold" However, in our study, we pre-registered that we would perform the analysis with three different motion censoring thresholds.
+        ??? note "Alternatively, increasing the motion censoring threshold would be a possibility to address this issue."
+            However, in our study, we pre-registered that we would perform the analysis with three different motion censoring thresholds.
             Therefore, rather than optimizing the value of the motion censoring threshold, we will perform a *mulitverse* analysis and report the results for the three threshold levels we pre-registered.